rbaumbach/YabProjz/Weatherz/README.md

 There have been various times during interviews where you will be either creating a "toy" project, or expected to append/change a current project to evaluate knowledge.
 The motiviation for this particular project is to exhaust a list of concepts as well as usage of various iOS items.

+I would like to mention that the purpose of this project is to remind myself of certain APIs or patterns that I use (or normally used) to stay fresh mentially.
+This means that this project won't follow too many best practices or necessarily won't represent how I'd write production quality code.

 ## Item/Concept Checklist

 - [x] Initial project creation